gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 ### Why

-"If you're not planning to do it perfect, why doing it at all?"
+"If you're not planning to do it perfect, why do it at all?"

 Several reasons, including a big one with its own section later on.